SGI Virtu

 SGI Virtu is a computer product line from Silicon Graphics dedicated to visualization, announced in April 2008.
 It represents a return of Silicon Graphics to the visualization market after several years of focus on high-performance computing.

 SGI Virtu workstations effectively replaced the SGI Fuel, SGI Tezro and SGI Prism workstations that were discontinued in 2006.

 The Virtu range consists of a rack-mounted server configuration (Virtu VN200) and four workstation configurations (Virtu VS series).
 The latter are re-badged systems from BOXX Technologies, based on Intel Xeon or AMD Opteron processors and Nvidia Quadro graphics chipsets, running Red Hat Enterprise Linux, SUSE Linux Enterprise Server or Windows Compute Cluster Server.

 SGI Virtu VN200

 SGI Virtu VN200 is a high density node installed in a rack-mounted enclosure.
 Five nodes are supported in the 4U enclosure.

-The node itself is based on a two-way Intel Xeon 5400 architecture and supports Nvidia Quadro graphic cards and is intended to be clustered.
+The node itself is based on a two-way Intel Xeon 5400 architecture and supports Nvidia Quadro graphics cards and is intended to be clustered.